Niacin (NYE-a-sin), Simvastatin (sim-va-STAT-in)

-- If you are also using cholestyramine (Questran®) or colestipol (Colestid®), take it at least 4 to 6 hours before you take this medicine.
+- If you also use cholestyramine (Questran®) or colestipol (Colestid®), take it at least 4 to 6 hours before you take this medicine.

-- Do not drink hot beverages and eat spicy foods while you are taking this medicine.
-These items may cause you to feel hot, warm or flushed, and this medicine might do the same.
+- Do not drink alcohol or hot beverages or eat spicy foods at the same time that you take this medicine.
+These items together with the medicine may cause you to feel warm or flushed.

 Warnings While Using This Medicine

 - Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.